 Why did you want to start volunteering for the National Trust?

-When I stopped working I thought about what I really wanted to do with my time, and as I love being outdoors, and I’d been on a few National Trust working holidays before I retired, I looked up to see what opportunities I could find at my local properties.
+When I stopped working I thought about what I really wanted to do with my time, and as I love being outdoors, I looked up to see what opportunities I could find at my local properties.
 The estate guide role was just being set up then, and it sounded perfect as it also allowed me to keep learning about new aspects of the environment.